JetBrains/kotlin-web-site/docs/topics/exceptions.md

 println(text!!.length)  // throws a NullPointerException
 ```

-While you don't have to explicitly catch these exceptions, Kotlin provides the flexibility to catch them if needed.
+While you don't have to catch these exceptions explicitly, Kotlin provides the flexibility to catch them if needed.

 ### Exception hierarchy

 The root of the Kotlin exception hierarchy is the [Throwable](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-throwable/) class.
 It has two direct subclasses, [Error](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-error/) and [Exception](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-exception/).

 The `Error` branch of the `Throwable` class is used to represent serious problems that a reasonable application should not try to catch.
-It represents abnormal conditions such as, [OutOfMemoryError](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-out-of-memory-error/) and `StackOverflowError`.
+It represents abnormal conditions, such as [OutOfMemoryError](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-out-of-memory-error/) and `StackOverflowError`.

 On the other hand, the `Exception` branch is used for conditions that you might want to catch.
 Subtypes of `Exception` type, such as the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) and `IOException` (Input/Output Exception), deal with exceptional events in applications.

 ![Exception herarchy - the Throwable class](throwable.png){width=600}

-`RuntimeException` is usually caused by insufficient checks in the program code, and can be prevented programmatically.
+`RuntimeException` is usually caused by insufficient checks in the program code and can be prevented programmatically.
 The following picture demonstrates a hierarchy of subtypes descended from `RuntimeException`:

 ![Hierarchy of RuntimeExceptions](runtime.png){width=600}

 ## Handling exceptions

-There are numerous cases when we need to implement a more precise error handling technique than the built-in exception classes provide.
+There are numerous cases when we need to implement a more precise error-handling technique than the built-in exception classes provide.

 ### Throwing exceptions